Small Space Solutions for Every Room

 Keep a small room from getting extremely cramped when you entertain by outfitting it with smaller, portable pieces of furniture that can be rearranged.
 Here, a lightweight table with fold-down leaves can be expanded to accompany extra guests and can easily be folded up and scooted against the wall to be used as a console table.

 28 of 33

 Keep a Clear View in a Small Room

 Anything that stops the eye in its movement around the room can register as a boundary or border that limits space.
 Eliminate the obstacles, and you enhance the sense of limitlessness.
 A unifying color is one powerful means of banishing limits; glass is another.
 The glass top on this dining table virtually disappears, opening the eating area so it feels bigger.
 The transparent surface also allows the table's decorative base to shine without weighing down a room.
 Open-slat chairs further contribute to the airy feel and visual openness.

 One oversize piece of art can create a strong focal point that actually opens a small space.
 To the contrary, multiple pieces scattered around the room make it feel cluttered and small.
-Here, an abstract painting starring red delivers a dramatic performance.
+Here, a graphic painting perched on a console table delivers a dramatic performance.
 The rest of the room remains neutral and subdued, giving the artwork a chance to shine.

 Add round elements to a small, square room.
 Soft edges, instead of rigid corners, turn small into cozy.
 In this living space, curvy chairs and an oval-shape table lend a flowing, organic feel.

 31 of 33